 The scheme pairs amateur choirs, orchestras or ensembles with up-and-coming composers for 12 months to collaborate and produce a new piece of music, culminating in a premiere performance and a broadcast on BBC Radio 3.

-Composers are mentored by Colin Riley, David Horne and Fraser Trainer with costs and expenses covered by the PRS Foundation, and retain all rights to the score.
+Composers are mentored by Colin Riley, David Horne, Fraser Trainer and Jenni Pinnock with costs and expenses covered by the PRS Foundation, and retain all rights to the score.

-- September: pairings announced at launch event - meet your group!
+- 22 September: pairings announced at launch event (London)- meet your group!

 - November: the group hosts a workshop introducing you to their members